In Ghana, Koa produces juice from a previous waste product, cocoa pulp. What market potential do you see for this?

 As a social enterprise, Koa supports cocoa farmers.
 How many benefit from the cooperation?

 Werdin: We are currently buying the pulp from around 350 farmers in 35 small communities in central Ghana.
-You can use it to increase your income by around a third and thus get new perspectives for life in the country.
+You can use it to increase your income by around a third and thus get new prospects for life in the country.
 We are currently renovating our factory to significantly increase our capacities - from 40 tons of juice in 2019 to 250 tons from this year.
 We are also planning to open a second factory for an additional 2021 tons of juice in late 2022 or early 800.
 As a result, we will be able to consistently supply major food & beverage players and we expect significant economies of scale and learning effects.
 This should make the cocoa fruit competitive with other exotic fruit products.
 Over the next ten years we want to work with 80.000 of the approximately 800.000 cocoa farmers in Ghana.

 Will Koa also offer other cocoa fruit products in the future?